codelittinc/incubator-resources/processes/hr/onboarding.md

 3. Employee/Contractor agreement - This is a more binding and more detailed version of the offer letter.
 It also covers items such as inventions, etc.

-## What happens when you get hired
+## What happens on your first day

+1. You'll receive an email notification for your new Codelitt email address.
+This address will be where other invites for tools, such as Zenhub, Trello, etc are sent.

-On your first day, we will have some introductions during the daily standup.
+2. On your first day, we will have some introductions during the daily standup at 11 a.m.
+ET.
 Generally, we all turn video on and go around introducing ourselves.
 Then you'll get signed up with all necessary accounts, get the rundown of all current projects (and key past projects) and learn a bit more about your teammates and their specialties.
 Make sure to go through our Slack channels and join any you find interesting.

 ## Tools you'll need access to